 Prerequisites: Successful completion of NYS Algebra I Common Core Course and participation in the Regents Exam.

-Course Requirements: All tests, quizzes, assignments and local final exam must be completed
+Course Requirements: All tests, quizzes, and assignments.

 Advanced College Algebra (11,12) - CRS 320

 This is a non-calculator based course designed as a 3rd or 4th credit for students planning to attend a two or four year college, but will not major in mathematics, sciences or engineering.
 It will cover algebraic topics intended to preview the course work that students will be exposed to in Actual College Algebra.